 Mandatory Health Insurance Coverage

 You will need to purchase medical evacuation and repatriation insurance prior to your departure.
 Emergency evacuation and repatriation insurance provides two distinct services.
-If you fall ill or are injured in an area where adequate medical facilities are not available, emergency evacuation insurance can cover the costs associated in getting you to the nearest suitable medical facilities.
+If you fall ill or are injured in an area where adequate medical facilities are not available, emergency evacuation insurance can cover the costs involved with getting you to the nearest suitable medical facilities.
 In some cases, you may be brought back to the United States for treatment.
 This insurance also offers the repatriation of your remains should you die overseas.
 Given the tremendous expense and logistical difficulties that are involved in any medical evacuation or repatriation, we strongly recommend that you purchase this insurance.

 NOTE: a standard domestic health insurance plan such as Blue Cross Blue Shield or United Healthcare does not provide these benefits and is insufficient.

 All students whose programs do not include adequate insurance coverage are going to be required to enroll in UMBC’s travel insurance policy through RCM&D insurance.
 The rate for 2018 is $57.42 per month.
 Coverage details will be posted and provided to the students.

 Monitoring Safety Abroad